ship2011/ansible-bash-stuff/Ansible-README.md

 ### What is a Play?

-A **play** in Ansible is a mapping between a group of hosts and the tasks that should be run on those hosts.
+A **play** in Ansible is a mapping between a group of hosts and the tasks that should run on those hosts.
 Plays are defined in playbooks and allow you to orchestrate automation across multiple systems.

 **Example of a play:**
 ```yaml